Use cases

 Time saved3–4 days of manual model verification

-A corporate legal team is running diligence on a cross-border technology acquisition.
-The data room contains 340 documents.
-The financial model was built by a third-party adviser.
+A corporate legal team runs diligence on a cross-border technology acquisition.
+The data room holds 340 documents; the model was built by a third-party adviser.
 No one has checked whether the two are consistent.

 Tools usedContract Inspector